timredfern/ofxHelios/README.md

 http://pages.bitlasers.com/helios/

-tested as a Makefile build for OSX only
+Makefile builds for OSX and linux64

-to test:
+to test (on OSX):

 cd example-colourpolyline<br>
 make<br>